-Groupon Inc. (GRPN) fell to a record low after Barclays Plc cut the price estimate and rating for the shares, citing the potential for increasing marketing costs and narrowing profit margins amid sales of discounted items.
+Groupon Inc. (GRPN:US) fell to a record low after Barclays Plc cut the price estimate and rating for the shares, citing the potential for increasing marketing costs and narrowing profit margins amid sales of discounted items.

 Chicago-based Groupon dropped 2.4 percent to $4.54 at the close in New York.
-The stock has lost (GRPN) 77 percent since an initial public offering in November.
+The stock has lost (GRPN:US) 77 percent since an initial public offering in November.
 Barclays downgraded its recommendation on the shares to the equivalent of a sell, and lowered the price estimate to $4 from $15.

-Groupon is one of several Internet stocks, including Facebook Inc. (FB), to come under pressure after the lifting of lock- up periods, which bar insiders from selling shortly after initial public offerings.
+Groupon is one of several Internet stocks, including Facebook Inc. (FB:US), to come under pressure after the lifting of lock- up periods, which bar insiders from selling shortly after initial public offerings.
 At Groupon, slowing customer growth is leading to higher marketing costs, while an expansion beyond daily-deals into sales of discounted merchandise is threatening profit margins, according to Mark May, an analyst at Barclays.

 “The majority of Groupon’s growth is coming from lower- margin product sales, and as such, the company’s business model could be undergoing a meaningful transition that persists and creates uncertainty,” May said in a research report today.